IsuruMaduranga/natural-python/README.md

 ## Overview

-`natpy` provides a seamless way to integrate LLMs into your Python functions using simple decorators.
+`naturalpy` provides a seamless way to integrate LLM calls into your Python code using simple decorators.
 It transforms your functions into natural language interfaces to AI models, handling all the complexity of API calls and response parsing.

-Built on top of the [instructor](https://github.com/jxnl/instructor) library, `natpy` uses type annotations and docstrings to convert function calls into structured LLM queries and properly typed responses.
+It uses type annotations and docstrings to convert function calls into structured LLM queries and properly typed responses.

 ## Features